Levy advices and payments

 After receiving your form, it takes approximately five business days to process and reimburse funds to your nominated account.

-The Administration Act (Section 45) and Employer Reimbursement Rules 2017 detail how Coal LSL reimburses employers for authorised long service leave entitlements that they have paid to their eligible employees.
+The Coal Mining Industry (Long Service Leave) Administration Act 1992 (Section 45) and Employer Reimbursement Rules 2017 detail how Coal LSL reimburses employers for authorised long service leave entitlements that they have paid to their eligible employees.
 Reimbursements are issued under a pooled arrangement.